Podchaser Logo

 0:00

-Hello, friend.
-Thank you so much for downloading
+Hello friend, thank you so much for downloading

 0:02

-this podcast, and I hope you hear something
+this podcast and I hope you hear something

 0:04

 truly.
-I mean this from the bottom of
+I mean this from the bottom of my heart.
+Something

 0:06

-my heart, something that edifies, equips, enlightens, encourages,
+that edifies equips, enlightens,

-and then gently but firmly gets you out
+but firmly gets you out there into the marketplace

 0:13